piegope/doc/docs/en/server/installation/create-server-instance.md

 ![IIS Features Diagnostic Dialog](https://webdevolutions.azureedge.net/docs/en/server/ServerOp8049.png)
 1. The License Agreement needs to be accepted to proceed.
 ![{{ en.DVLS }} License Agreement Dialog](https://webdevolutions.azureedge.net/docs/en/server/ServerOp8050.png)
 1. Under ***Database***, enter the server and database information.
 The user account used to create the database must have sysadmin privileges in the SQL Server instance.
-Consult the [Database](/server/management/devolutions-server-console/devolutions-server-settings/database/) topic for more information.
+Consult [Database](/server/management/devolutions-server-console/devolutions-server-settings/database/) for more information.
 To use ***Windows Authentication*** to connect to the database, it is important to change the Application Pool Identity in the IIS Manager and set the proper permission of the service account on the SQL database.
 Please consult [Configure {{ en.DVLS }} to use integrated security](/kb/devolutions-server/how-to-articles/configure-server-use-integrated-security/).
 The following article about [Pre-Deployment Account Survey](/kb/devolutions-server/knowledge-base/pre-deployment-account-survey/) describes which accounts that can be created prior to deploy {{ en.DVLS }}.
 ![Database Dialog](https://webdevolutions.azureedge.net/docs/en/server/ServerOp8054.png)
 1. Under ***General***, enter a custom ***Name*** and ***Description***.
 Under ***Serial***, provide a license serial that has been received by email upon buying the product.
 If you did not buy any {{ en.DVLS }} license yet, you may [Request a 30-days trial](https://server.devolutions.net/trial).
 ![General and Registration Dialog](https://webdevolutions.azureedge.net/docs/en/server/ServerOp8051.png)